Rocky17292/Swing-Games/README.md

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

 > If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.
+>
+## Steps to run it on your computer
+  1. clone the repo.
+  2. open in vs code. and run the file. whichever game you want to play.

 ## Dependency Management